tugraz-isds/rslidy/README.md

 </script>
 ```

-For more information, see the example file `overrides.html`.
+For more information and various use cases of RSlidy elements, have a look at the [Slide Creator Guide](slide-creator-guide.md).
+`overrides.html`.

 ### 4.3 For Developers